moraogando/mora_ogando/README.md

 2. **Feature-specific population-level interactions** shaping sensory representations.
 3. **Learned sensory-motor codes** guiding decision-making.

 - **Ph.D.
-(Buenos Aires):** Showed how adult neurogenesis, neuromodulation, and inhibitory microcircuits enable flexible hippocampal input processing.
+(Max Planck Buenos Aires):** Showed how adult neurogenesis, neuromodulation, and inhibitory microcircuits enable flexible hippocampal input processing.
 - **Postdoc (UC Berkeley):** Expanded all-optical read–write physiology to recreate sensory codes with high fidelity at scale, simultaneously recording thousands of neurons and perturbing hundreds of functionally defined neurons per second.
 - Using these powerful tools, I have causally dissected (and recreated) cortical computations such as feature completion and feature suppression, with a focus on functionally selective inhibitory circuits.
 - Ultimately, I aim to uncover the circuit principles that govern perceptually guided decisions in awake, behaving animals.